Xlocsinjr/progProject/README.md

 - For chart 2, only data on UN countries were found.
 Perhaps this chart could be unlinked from the world map, but have a checkbox selection with the UN countries instead.
-- Chart 3 isn't very interesting to the story that the charts are meant to tell.
-Perhaps it could be replaced by a line chart that shows GHG emissions over the years.